Live Chat Now

 • Complete courses in anatomy, pharmacology, physiology and other healthcare subjects, plus a year of applying codes

-• Hold a Certified Coding Associate (CCA) certification, plus 1 year of coding experience
+• Hold a Certified Coding Associate (CCA®) certification, plus 1 year of coding experience

-• Hold another coding credential from a certifying organization, plus 1 year of experience, or a CCS-P, RHIT or RHIA credential
+• Hold another coding credential from a certifying organization, plus 1 year of experience, or a CCS-P®, RHIT® or RHIA® credential

 While formal medical billing and coding training might not be required, not having any might make it more challenging when it comes to preparing for and taking the exam.
-As you prepare to pursue your CCS certification, consider enrolling in a medical billing and coding program can help you develop many of the foundational skills you need to pursue a career in this field.
+As you prepare to pursue your CCS certification, enrolling in a medical billing and coding program can help you develop many of the foundational skills you need to pursue a career in this field.

-What are the Benefits of a Certified Coding Specialist Certification?
+What Are the Benefits of a Certified Coding Specialist Certification?

 • Increases medical knowledge

-By studying and preparing for the certification exam, you will have the chance to not only deepen your current knowledge, but also learn new information that can expand your understanding of the field you as you move forward.
+By studying and preparing for the certification exam, you will have the chance to not only deepen your current knowledge, but also learn new information that can expand your understanding of the field as you move forward.

 • Demonstrates initiative

-Actively pursuing a certification of this kind shows potential employers a forward-thinking, goal driven mindset that might help you stand out.
+Actively pursuing a certification of this kind shows potential employers a forward-thinking, goal-driven mindset that might help you stand out.

 • Shows competency and proficiency